graphframes package¶

 discovered automatically. :return: DataFrame with columns “id” and “inDegrees” (struct type)

-- type_out_degree(edge_type_col: str, edge_types: List[Any] | None = None) DataFrame[source]¶
+- type_out_degree(edge_type_col: str, edge_types: list[Any] | None = None) DataFrame[source]¶

 - The out-degree of each vertex per edge type, returned as a DataFrame with two columns: